dkvz/PasswordManager/README.md

 # TODO
 - [ ] Put parcel back as a dependency, I've had breaking changes making me work overtime to fix it.
+- [ ] Add some sort of check that shows a warning if the connection is not in HTTPS.
+- [ ] Double check if the ClientIp we save in SecureSession objects works with X-Forwarded-For when deployed in production, because there's some chance it doesn't.
+- [ ] SessionManager is not thread safe.
+But I think that would be one of the worst cost/benefit change I could make.
+- [ ] I got rid of the Consent cookie but now there's another one called "anti forgery" or something.
+What is that about?
+- [ ] I do not know what happens if some of the source strings provided are empty - I should check for empty data in the API endpoints.
+- [ ] Lock an IP address that does too many failed login attempts.
+- [ ] We could hook into some possible "tab got focus" event that would check if we should automatically disconnect or not.
+- [ ] In the JS code there are byte arrays I could clean up from memory at some point but I usually don't bother.
+- [ ] Add a button to clear the clipboard.
+- [ ] Rather than using Console.Error.WriteLine et al. in many places I should inject the ILogger and use that.
+- [ ] Try to get kestrel to serve HTTPS with the Linux production build as well.
+For some reason it's not binding https://localhost:5001 with the self-contained Linux build.
+I have to test by running the dll with dotnet and not using the self-contained approach to see if that fixes it.
+- [ ] I should have some sort of error callback for the email notifications and/or add an API endpoint only available on localhost that sends a test email.
 - [x] Remove the old project from Github -> Made it private.
 - [x] Use CSS variables while I'm at it.
 - [x] There doesn't seem to be a handler for error 404s -> Quick fixed this by adding `app.UseStatusCodePages();``in Startup.cs.
 Not awesome but it works.